portalgateme/zkverify-demo/README.md

    Submit the generated proof, verifyInputs, and VKHash to the relayer.

 3. **Relayer submits proof data to zkVerify testnet**
    The relayer submits the proof data to the zkVerify testnet and returns the AttestationDetails to the dapp.
+   Additionally, the relayer uses a wallet on the zkVerify testnet to pay the gas fee for proof submittion.

 4. **Proof is bridged from zkVerify testnet to Sepolia**
    The proof is bridged from the zkVerify testnet to the Sepolia network.